April 18, 2022

 I wanted a good night’s sleep, and it would probably be a cramped location if many hikers showed up for the night, and this was likely since it was the only reliable water source in this area.
 I usually carried out my water, but many hikers camped near water since it was easier to have it close by for dinner, breakfast, and cleaning up.

 Water and people draw critters and beasts, so I often move on from popular camping areas.
-I’ve spent many dusks and dawns peaking out from under the edge of my tarp or tent to watch long hairy legs wander around well-used campsites, and in most cases they were not hikers.
+I’ve spent many dusks and dawns peaking out from under the edge of my tarp or tent to watch long hairy legs wander around well-used campsites, and in most cases, they were not hikers.

 As we sat eating, Stargate showed up and announced he was camping at Oak Spring for the night.
-I showed him what I thought was an exceptionally nice spot for his tent and then I began packing.
+I showed him what I thought was an exceptionally nice spot for his tent, and then I began packing.

 Cricket grumbled about not having a long enough break, and she was probably right, but I was tired of sitting amongst the food-motivated black ants and said she should stay longer and I would meet her at camp.

 We discussed how we would let Puff know we were going to camp up top, and letting Stargate know was not an option.
 Stargate was a nice guy, but we wanted to avoid his snoring.
-Texting was also not an option since we had no cell signal down in the canyon.
+Texting was also not an option since we had no cell signal in the canyon.

 As Cricket started packing, we agreed Puff would figure out our plan when he got to Oak Spring.
 He was motivated since he wanted to catch the shuttle to Payson with us tomorrow from the Pine trailhead.

 We hiked across the Canyon and turned up the trail as it began switchbacking up the side of the ridge ahead of us.
-I came around the last turn and groaned as the trail angled sharply up into what was a steep climb.
+I came around the last turn and groaned as the trail angled sharply into a steep climb.
 Pausing with my full stomach, I looked back at Cricket, who saw my expression and started laughing, which made me laugh.
 We then broke into anxiety giggles as we crept up the steep hill.

 The climb to the top of the ridge was straight up!
 This seemed to be the theme recently – straight up, straight down.
 I was either straining and cursing or turtling and cursing.
 I lowered my head, settled into a rhythm, and began climbing.
 As I got in shape over the course of long hikes, uphill climbs became enjoyable, definitely more than downhill turtling.